 The latter two flows are used for supervised learning, i.e., reconstructing the mutual target variables:

-It is worth noting that we always share the parameters of VAEs in all flows.
-We wish the rich experience of reconstructing the input variable (Equation~(\ref{eq:self_flows})) can be flexibly conveyed to reconstructing the mutual target (Equation~(\ref{eq:mutual_flows})).
+It is worth noting that we always share the parameters of VAEs across all flows.
+We wish the rich experience gained from reconstructing the input variables (Equation~(\ref{eq:self_flows})) can be flexibly conveyed to reconstructing the mutual target (Equation~(\ref{eq:mutual_flows})).